haftav/classical-stack/README.md

 ## Getting Started

-Create the .env file, using .env.example as a template
+1. Create .env file, using .env.example as a template.
+2. Run `npm run db:up`.
+If you have other projects using the same template make sure their docker containers aren't running.
+3. Run `npm run db:migrate:up` to perform initial migration.
+This will create an `app_user` table in your database.

+Now you should be all set to develop!

 ## Development